Patient and Caregiver Resources

 - Phone: 206.297.2500 or 800.255.5505

 - Cancer Lifeline is a local cancer organization that provides emotional support, resources, educational classes, artistic expression and exercise support programs for people living with cancer.
 Patients, survivors, their families, friends, co-workers and caregivers are all welcome.
 Services are offered free of charge and are offered here at Valley Medical Center as well as throughout the Puget Sound area.The phone Lifeline is available 24 hours a day, 7 days a week.
-Learn about Cancer Lifeline's current classes and support programs.
+View list of Cancer Lifeline's current classes and support programs held on VMC's campus.

 Cancer Resource Center (CRC)